Renato1478/LetsMeal/README.md

 ## Features

 - Browse available restaurants
-- View restaurant details, including location on a map
+- View restaurant details, including location on google maps
 - Explore the menu and select items
 - Simulate the payment process using Stripe
 <!--